DEV-5/MY_NOTES/Linux_Embedded_development.md

   4) when a process attempts to decrement semaphore while it is at 0 (value of `sem` == 0) process is put into wait-queue.
   5) when a semaphore is incremented from 0 to 1 waiter in semaphore queue are flushed.

-  - Implementation of the following code is lock API's using Linux kernel semaphores
+  - Implementation of the following code is lock APIs using Linux kernel semaphores

     ```c
     typedef struct __lock_t{